vicuna-io/style-guide/README.md

 #### Max line length
 Prefer to keep the amount of characters below `80` and hard wrap lines at `90` characters.

-#### White spaces
+#### Blank Lines
-Avoid using whitespaces at the beginning and at the end of class and method definitions to reduce the vertical size of our code.
+Avoid using blank line at the beginning and at the end of class and method definitions to reduce the code's vertical size.

 ```java
 // BAD